 DECLARATION

-This manual constitutes the policies and procedures for District 12 of Zonta International, and the policies contained herein shall remain in effect until rescinded or changed by majority vote of the delegates at a future conference.
-In the interim between conferences, the District Board may adopt rules of policy consistent with the Zonta International Bylaws and Rules of Procedure and shall inform the clubs in District 12 of these rules and their rationale.
-Interim rules may remain in effect until the next District Conference by which time they shall be rescinded by the Board or be presented to the conference delegates for ratification.
-Those items labeled as “Procedures” and contained in this Manual may be amended by the Board of Directors as necessary, by majority vote.
+This manual constitutes the rules of procedures and policies for Zonta International District 12.
+The policies contained herein shall remain in effect until rescinded, amended or changed by two-thirds (2/3) vote of the voting members/delegates present and voting at a future District Conference.
+In the interim between conferences, the District Board may adopt rules of policy consistent with the Zonta International Bylaws and Rules of Procedure (referred to in this manual as the “Zonta International Bylaws” or “ZI Bylaws”) and shall inform the clubs in District 12 of these rules and their rationale.
+Interim rules may remain in effect until the next District Conference, by which time they shall be rescinded by the Board or be presented to the conference delegates for ratification.
+Those items labeled as “Procedures” and contained in this manual may be amended by the Board of Directors as necessary, by majority vote.

-The District 12 Bylaws Committee has reviewed the Manual to ensure that it does not conflict with the Zonta International Bylaws.
+The District 12 Bylaws Committee has reviewed this manual to ensure that it does not conflict with the Zonta International Bylaws or the Zonta International District 12 Bylaws.

 Approved by Conference September 28, 1996